andrie/prodpad/README.md

 ## Authenticating against the API

 To get started, you need a ProdPad API key.
-This can be found by going
+You can find this by going
 to: [Profile =\> API Keys](https://app.prodpad.com/me/apikeys).
 (Or use `prodpad::browse_api_key()` to navigate there interactively)